kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Resolving user_ids and list_ids
 -------------------------------

 * Please use the suite API v2 to retrieve contact informations based on the user_id or list_id.
 Discussing the details of the Suite API is beyond the scope of this document, so please be referred to the Suite API documentation.

- * Note, that user lists are deleted after ??? hours, so your service needs to resolve the list_id to the actual user data within that timeframe.
+* Note that user lists are deleted after ??? hours, so your service needs to resolve the list_id to the actual user data within that timeframe.

 * If your service is specific to a customer, or a small set of customers, then use a regular API user/secret pair, and maintain the keys for your customers in your service.
 You can access the suite api through the external endpoint: ‘/api/v2’

 * If your service is generic to all customers, or a larger set of customers, then require (from whome?) an internal API secret and use the internal endpoint for the Suite API: ‘/api/v2/internal/<customer_id>’

 Resources
 ---------